AndresBo/world-history-react-app/README.md

 ## Components:

 There are four components on the app:
-1. EventsTable: contains the entire app.
+1. EventsApp: contains the entire app.
 2. SearchBar: received user input.
 3. EventsTable: contains all historical events results.
 4. EventBox: displays one historical event.